SABS-R3/software-engineering-day4/_episodes/02-virtual-environments.md

 - You have an older project that only works under Python 2.
   You do not have the time to migrate the project to Python 3 or it may not even be possible as some of the third party dependencies are not available under Python 3.
   You have to start another project under Python 3.
-  The best way to do this on a single machine is to set up 2 separate Python virtual environments.
+  The best way to do this on a single machine is to set up 2 separate Python virtual environments, one for each version of Python.
 - One of your projects is locked to use a particular older version of a third party dependency.
   You cannot use the latest version of the dependency as it breaks things in your project.
   In a separate branch of your project, you want to try and fix problems introduced by the new version of the dependency without affecting the working version of your project.

 You do not have to worry too much about specific versions of packages that your project depends on most of the time.
 Virtual environments enable you to always use the latest available version without specifying it explicitly.
 They also enable you to use a specific older version of a package for your project, should you need to.

 ### Requirements Files